Abdhesh-kumar-alt/terraform-aws-vpc/README.md

-# terraform-aws-vpc
-Terraform module which creates VPC resources on AWS.
+Terraform module, which creates VPC resources on AWS.